 This bit of strategic thinking should be fairly easy.
 As an international student, you by definition are different from the bulk of American citizens who apply to American universities.
 However, it is not enough to simply say, “Well, I’m not from around here.”
 Instead, you need to reference the strengths of your home culture.
 You don’t need to elaborate at length; a sentence or two should be enough to ensure that the admissions board pays attention to you.

-Remember that you are more than just an international student from an interesting background; you are full person with a lifetime of experiences.
+Remember that you are more than just an international student from an interesting background; you are a complete person with a lifetime of experiences.
 You should take some time to think about what else makes you different from most the other hundreds of students writing college admissions essays.
-Add those features (play piano, excellent at football, speak five languages) to your growing list of essay goals.
+Add those features (plays piano, excellent at football, speak five languages) to your growing list of essay goals.